LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 | Special           | 3%       |
 | Other             | 21%      |

-I've kept the typo in the question (should be 'what sector do **you** work...').
+I've kept the typo in the question (it should be 'what sector do **you** work...').
 Hopefully it didn't cause confusion!

 Respondents were primarily public, likely again due to my own interests.
-But there was a good spread of other sectors, and nothing to suggest the community shouldn't be cross-sector.
+But there was a good spread of other sectors, and nothing to suggest a community shouldn't be cross-sector.

 'Other' was quite high.
 That may have been libraries that don't fit into the other categories, or people who work in other sectors but are interested in libraries.
-It would be good to know more about that but if its people not directly working in libraries but interested in them in general, then that's good as well.
+It would be good to know more about that, but if its people not directly working in libraries but interested in them in general, that's good as well.

 ## Next steps